atduskgreg/ofxaddons.com/Readme.md

 1. Set up the database.

-    You have two basic options: start with an empty database, or grab a backup from heroku.
+    You have two basic options: start with an empty database, or grab a backup.

     #### Start with an empty database

         $ rake db:setup

-    #### Copy the production database to your local machine

-      This option is only available if you have access to the Heroku production server.

-      **WARNING**: the database `ofxaddons` will be overwritten!

-        $ heroku login

-        $ rake heroku:production:db:pull

 1. Create a dotenv file: